PrytulaYevhenii/formatingexceltable/README.md

 ## How It Works

+1. The application creates a backup copy of the Excel file (adds "copy" to the filename)
-1. The application reads the Excel file using ExcelJS
+2. The application reads the Excel file using ExcelJS
-2. For each of the first 3 worksheets, it finds the last row with data in columns 2 and 3
+3. For each of the first 3 worksheets, it finds the last row with data in columns 2 and 3
-3. It asks the user whether to use this row as a base
+4. It asks the user whether to use this row as a base
-4. New rows are added weekly until the target date is reached
+5. New rows are added weekly until the target date is reached
-5. Each new row gets a random time from the predefined list
+6. Each new row gets a random time from the predefined list
-6. Cell formatting and styles are preserved from the base row
+7. Cell formatting and styles are preserved from the base row

 ## Available Times